haoranliu666/FinancePapers/README.md

 Control for judge, crime type, and year fixed effects.

-### Do Shareholders Gain from Their Right to Sue?
+### Paper: Do Shareholders Gain from Their Right to Sue?
 Evidence from Federal Judge Turnover

 Shareholders’ right to sue corporations and managers for breach of securities laws causes equity value loss.